 With Daytime Winter Temperatures Still Hovering Above Freezing, the Minnesota DNR is Reminding Outdoor Enthusiasts to Stay Clear of Early Ice

-With the most recent warm tempatures across most of the northern regions of North Star State the Department of Natural Resources is advising the use of extreme caution when venturing on dangerously cold water.
+With the most recent warm temperatures across most of the northern regions of North Star State, the Department of Natural Resources is advising the use of extreme caution when venturing on dangerously cold water.

 Although some locations in the northern and western regions of the state were reporting ice formation at the end of November, the recent fluctuations in weather have led to degraded ice conditions and warnings from public safety officials to stay off the ice until at least 4 inches of new, clear ice is present.

 “No fish is worth the risk of going through thin ice,” said DNR conservation officer Lt.
 Adam Block.
 “At